maelvls/homebrew-amc/README.md

     git -C $(brew --repo maelvalais/amc) reset --hard origin/master

 ## FAQ
+- **How can I uninstall in a clean way?** If you want to go back to Macport's auto-multiple-choice or you want to simply get rid or brew's installation, you can uninstall using `brew uninstall auto-multiple-choice` (see (here)[https://github.com/Homebrew/install] for uninstalling homebrew totally).
+  If anything went wrong (bugs, errors), I would be pleased to see an issue opened on Github (or contact me by email at mael.valais@gmail.com).
 - **What are the dependencies?** For the installation, only Xquartz is required.
 For running it, you need a latex distribution installed.
   If you already have Mactex or Basic Tex installed (for example